Selling Information in Competitive Environments: Introduction

-\cite{BCT19} study a very similar setting, but only consider mechanisms with a single option: selling the true state distorted by Gaussian noise.
+Closer to our model, \cite{RO21} studies fully general mechanisms in a model with binary actions, states, and types.
+However, the buyers' types correspond to the realizations of a privately observed, exogenous signal about the state. \cite{BCT19} also study a setting similar to ours but consider mechanisms with a single option only---selling the true state distorted by Gaussian noise.
 Their problem then consists of finding the optimal covariance matrix of the noise and the associated prices.
-In particular, the covariance matrix is not designed as a function of the buyers' private types.
+In particular, the covariance matrix is not designed as a function of the buyers' private types.\footnote{\cite{XS13} study information sellers who offer selling \emph{exogenous} information structures about a binary state to buyers with \emph{known} types who compete in a game with binary actions. \cite{KPP18} study the sale of cost information to a large number of perfectly competitive firms, each one facing a privately informed manager. \cite{BDW21} consider two sellers who acquire information about a consumer's location along a Hotelling line.}

-\cite{RO21} also studies fully general mechanisms in a binary-action, binary-state model.
-However, the buyer's types (which are also assumed binary) correspond to the realizations of a privately observed, exogenous signal about the state.

-Our work is also related to the literature on Bayesian persuasion and information design, e.g., \cite{BM16}, \cite{KA19}, \cite{T19}, and the references therein.
-Most papers in this literature view the the problem as a pure information design question as opposed to a mechanism design question in a quasilinear setting.
-Consequently, these papers do not derive the implications of optimal information design for the designer's revenue.
+Our work is also related to the recent literature on Bayesian persuasion and information design, e.g., \cite{BM16}, \cite{KA19}, \cite{T19}, and the references therein.
+Most papers in this literature view the the problem as a pure information design question as opposed to a mechanism design problem with transfers.
+In particular, these papers do not study the information structures that maximize the designer's revenue.

-\cite{XS13} study competing information sellers who offer selling exogenous, imperfect information structures about a binary state to buyers with known types who compete in a downstream game with binary actions.

-Finally, \cite{KPP18} and \cite{BDW21} study specific instances of selling information in competitive markets.
-The former consider the sale of cost information to a large number of perfectly competitive firms, each one facing a privately informed manager.
-The latter consider two firms with fixed locations who acquire information about a consumer's location along a Hotelling line, prior to setting prices.